 To regain a little more anonymity, a virtual private network (VPN) masks your IP address and reassigns you a new one, so that you appear to be surfing from a separate location.
 Each time you log into the VPN, you get a new IP address, preventing people (such as your employer, say) from monitoring what websites you visit.

 In countries where certain sites are banned, such as China, many people make use of VPNs to surf via IP addresses that appear to be from another country, in order to access social media including Facebook.
+Here in the U.S., it’s worth noting that a recently passed amendment gives the FBI powers to hack any computer using a VPN.

 Download a private, anonymous browser